temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 Workflow methods annotated with `@QueryMethod` and `@SignalMethod` can be invoked during a Workflow Execution.
 Note that methods annotated with `@QueryMethod` can be invoked even when a Workflow is in the `Completed` state.

 A `WorkflowStub` is a proxy of your Workflow implementation.
-To start a Workflow Execution, we need to create a `WorkflowStub`.
-There are two types of `WorkflowStub`: Typed and Untyped.
+To start a Workflow Execution, we need to create either a typed or untyped `WorkflowStub`.

-**Typed `WorkflowStubs`**
+**Typed `WorkflowStub`**

 A typed `WorkflowStub` returns an implementation of your Workflow interface.
 For example consider the following Workflow interface: